PockyBum522/esp32-touchscreen-home-assistant-panel/README.md

 	* Random screen vertical shifting when LVGL is animating

-	* I2C communication errors (See note at top of main.cpp, power-cycling will fix this after a few attempts)
+	* FIXED: ~~I2C communication errors (See note at top of main.cpp, power-cycling will fix this after a few attempts)~~